 Good news is, more and more people are becoming familiar with what phishing emails are.
 But despite that progress, cyber criminals are targeting businesses with more phishing email campaigns than ever before.
 Why?
 Because they work!

 One of the main reasons for this is due to the fact that phishing attacks are evolving in variety.
 The mass-mailer technique of distributing these fraudulent emails to a high number of recipients remains, but techniques such as spear phishing, smishing and whaling are now even more effective.

 And with the likes of Twitter and Facebook boasting billions of active users between them, 2018 will continue the trend of social media being the key ingredient for social engineering attacks on employees.

 Technology is evolving

 Over the past decade, technology has evolved and multiplied.
-There’s seems to be an electronic use for everything.
-Whilst technology has certainly helped businesses carry out their day to day business, it has also opened up many opportunities for cyber crime.
+There seems to be an electronic use for everything.
+Whilst technology has certainly helped businesses carry out their day-to-day business, it has also opened up many opportunities for cyber crime.